tlpackus/StrikeForceCRM.Solution/README.md

 September 5th - 19th I did over 4 hours of additional research.
 I now knew that Copper used the Ruby on Rails relational database structure in their backend software.
 I could have just went back to C#, a similarly relational database I have experience and confidence in.
 Although something bothered me about that.
 I currently was learning React, Firebase and noSQL, a non relational database.
 So I wanted to know if it would be possible to build this using such libraries and a non relational database.
 Mostly due to the analytics firebase could potentially provide for the CRM users.
 Also to build clarity on when and why to use each different type of database.
 While its becoming clearer this is a topic I am still doing further research on.
 Lastly I discovered firebase also gives the functionality to securely assign admin users which would come in handy for the functionalities I'm planning to achieve.

 Sunday, Sep 26th
-9:00am: Researched why most CRM's and ERP's use relational databases 10:00am: Researched SalesForce to note their customer experience and database info 10:20am: Looked into why Copper uses Ruby and Rails 10:30am: Looked into why SalesForce uses Oracle
+9:00am: Researched specifically why most CRM's and ERP's use relational databases 10:00am: Researched SalesForce to note their customer experience and database info 10:20am: Looked into why Copper uses Ruby and Rails 10:30am: Looked into why SalesForce uses Oracle